 - Hearing Aids – Hearing Aids may create dual benefits, by enhancing hearing and/or “masking” the tinnitus.
 Over 60% of hearing aid users report partial or complete relief from their tinnitus when wearing their devices.

 - Drug Therapy – Certain medicines may provide some relief from tinnitus.
 Nutritional supplements may also provide additional relief.

 - Sound Therapy – Many hearing instruments now incorporate some form of sound therapy for tinnitus sufferers.
-Different types of noises or chime-like sounds can be used with or without amplification to offer relief from tinnitus.
+Different types of noises or chime-like sounds can be used with or without amplification as a tinnitus treatment.
 Sound therapy will most often be accompanied by education, counseling, and stress reduction.
 It may also include professionals from other disciplines (i.e., psychology, dentistry, neurology, etc).
 This new approach is proving to be very successful and is being used more frequently by the hearing professionals in our office.

 Your Next Move